Epicodus-Curriculum/shared-full-stack/git_rewriting_history.md

 pick 6ad9b62 add styling to main page
 ```

-When we save and close that file, we’re immediately presented with a commit message file in the editor, allowing us to update the commit message we marked for rewording:
+When we save and close that file, we're immediately presented with a commit message file in the editor, allowing us to update the commit message we marked for rewording:

 ```shell
 do something with html